rajeshjaga/Automation_Code_Manager/README.md

 # **Html Helper**

 This a small Script which creates Necessary files for front-end.
-If there is a price fall it will notify you through mail

 # Files Create:
 - Creates Index.html with pre-Html Tags defined for any project